Cousins dominates first half as Vikings beat Bears 29-13 - WHIZ News

-CHICAGO (AP) — Kirk Cousins threw for 225 yards and a touchdown in the first half and watched the rest of the way as the NFC North champion Minnesota Vikings tuned up for the playoffs by beating the Chicago Bears 29-13 on Sunday.
+Kirk Cousins threw for 225 yards and a touchdown in the first half and watched the rest of the way as the NFC North champion Vikings tuned up for the playoffs by beating the Chicago Bears 29-13 on Sunday.

 Cousins led three scoring drives as the Vikings (13-4) grabbed a 16-6 halftime lead.
 They remained in control the rest of the way after getting blown out at Green Bay the previous week.

-With Houston winning 32-31 at Indianapolis, Chicago gets the No. 1 pick in the draft for the first time since 1947.
+Chicago also got a big win by landing the No. 1 pick in the draft.
+The loss combined with Houston prevailing 32-31 at Indianapolis put Chicago in the top spot for the first time since 1947.

+“Whoever comes in, we’re going to change things around,” safety Jaquan Brisker said.
+“So have his mentality right.
+Whoever we get, hopefully it’s somebody great.
+It’s time to turn it around.”

 Cousins bounced back from a rough outing, completing 17 of 20 passes while posting a sparkling 130.2 rating.
 He hit K.J.
 Osborn for a 66-yard completion on Minnesota’s first possession, setting up a 4-yard touchdown to Adam Thielen, and led two more scoring drives.

-Alexander Mattison ran for 1-yard touchdowns in the second and third quarters.
+Alexander Mattison ran for a career-high two touchdowns, scoring from the 1 in both the second and third quarters.

+“Offensively, I thought we stacked good plays,” coach Kevin O’Connell said.
+“Even when there were some exotic kind of (defensive back) pressures to try to stop some of our run game, we were able to overcome those things.”

 Fields’ pursuit of the NFL single-season rushing record for a quarterback ended when the Bears announced during the week he would miss the game because of a strained hip and Nathan Peterman would start in his place.